-Sly Stallone’s Youngest Daughter, Scarlet, Shows Some Skin In A Low Cut Bustier Top
+Sly Stallone's Youngest Daughter, Scarlet, Shows Some Skin In A Low-Cut Bustier Top

-Scarlet Stallone, the youngest daughter of Hollywood star Sylvester Stallone and wife Jennifer Flavin, stunned her 696,000 Instagram followers after posting a photo where she showed some skin in a low-cut bustier.
+Scarlet Stallone, the youngest daughter of Hollywood star Sylvester Stallone and wife Jennifer Flavin, stunned her 696,000 Instagram followers with a photo where she showed some skin in a low-cut bustier.

 The top was a strapless style that exposed the famous daughter's shoulders and collarbone.
 Boning offered support throughout the garment while also creating a corset-inspired look.
 In addition, the neckline was daringly low-cut, revealing Scarlet's décolletage.
 The color of the bustier was a pretty silver color that flattered the California native's sun-kissed skin.